 - Left-sided colitis: When inflammation stretches from the rectum to the portion of the colon on the left side of your body

-What are the symptoms of ulcerative colitis and pancolitis?
+What are the signs and symptoms of ulcerative colitis and pancolitis?

-Signs and symptoms of ulcerative colitis and pancolitis may include:
+Signs and symptoms of ulcerative colitis and pancolitis may include the following:

 What are the causes of ulcerative colitis and pancolitis?

 Although the exact causes of ulcerative colitis (UC) and pancolitis are unknown, the following risk factors and triggers are probably involved in aggravating the diseases: